tradermade/client-tms-jvm/README.md

-<h1> TraderMade JVM Client written in Kotlin - RESTful APIs </h1>
+# TraderMade JVM Client written in Kotlin - RESTful APIs

-<b>Welcome to the official JVM client library SDK for the TraderMade REST and WebSocket API, crafted in Kotlin.
+## Welcome to the official JVM client library SDK for the TraderMade REST and WebSocket API, crafted in Kotlin.
 This SDK is compatible with any JVM language, including Android SDK version 21 and above.
-To begin, please refer to the Getting Started section in our documentation and explore the sample directory for code examples.</b>
+To begin, please refer to the Getting Started section in our documentation and explore the sample directory for code examples.

-<h2>Install<h2>
+## Install

 To use the SDK in a Gradle project: